insan1k/gerr/README.md

 error.

 ### Chain
-ThThe chain is constructed by using the `fmt.Errorf("some message: %w", err)` function, which wraps the error in a way that it can be retrieved by using the `errors.Unwrap` function. however the errors unwrap only keeps the bottom most error in the chain preserved.
+The chain is constructed by using the `fmt.Errorf("some message: %w", err)` function, which wraps the error in a way that it can be retrieved by using the `errors.Unwrap` function. however `errors.Unwrap` only keeps the bottom most error in the chain fully preserved.

 This is where a special function comes in handy, `gerr.Chain()` which returns the chain of errors as a slice of errors.
 It does this by removing the next wrapped error from the current error, the subtraction of these strings, when effectively sanitized from any separators is the representation of the current error.
+Walk the chain and voila you have the full chain of errors.
-#### Example
+#### Example `gerr.Chain()` usage
 ```go
 package main